-Determining future housing needs, providing supporting infrastructure, and appropriately directing development are key municipal responsibilities.
-Defining appropriate densities for various neighbourhoods and then prescribing housing forms accordingly are very key areas where we influence the housing supply.
+Determining future housing needs, municipalities are able to influence how communities grow and the building of infrastructure to support community.
+As we define appropriate densities for various neighbourhoods and create a mix of housing we can positively impact the housing supply.
 Policies in the OCP and the Healthy Housing Strategy guide housing development in Kelowna.

 Several incentives are available for developments that align with the City's housing priorities, including purpose-built rental housing.